g742/devops-task_shahbaz/README.md

 # Logo Server

-A simple Express.js web server that serves the Swayatt logo image.
+A simple Express.js web server that serves the Swayatt logo image.   j

 ## What is this app?